go-vela/docs/versioned_docs/version-0.26/usage/enable_repo.md

    1. Alternatively you can "Add All" repos in an org.
    1. If your repo doesn't exist, try clicking "Refresh List" in the top right.

-Your repo now has the necessary web hook to Vela.
+Your repo now has the necessary webhook to Vela.

 :::tip
 If you're coming from another CI platform you can set a starting build number by updating the counter field on the repo via the UI, [CLI](/docs/reference/cli/repo/repo.md), or [API](/docs/reference/api/repo/repo.md).